Last Updated on January 25, 2023 by Dave Farquhar

 In the summer of 2021, Youtuber Adrian Black was restoring an IBM 5170.
 And he lamented that he wasn’t able to get all of the original parts working together and have a machine that would do what he wanted.
 It wasn’t a pure IBM 5170 anymore.
-One of the things he did was put a Phoenix BIOS in it, which received mixed reactions.
+One of the things he did was put a Quadtel BIOS in it, which received mixed reactions.
 But that brought to mind another option someone who needed to soup up a 5170 in the late 80s could have used: MR BIOS.
 What was MR BIOS?

 MR BIOS: The power user’s BIOS

 MR BIOS was one of those products you found in ads in the back pages of magazines like PC Magazine.
 If you were trying to upgrade your PC and ran into compatibility issues with newer hardware, you called them up, told them what kind of system you had, and they would sell you replacement BIOS chips that you swapped in for your original BIOS.
 When flash memory became common, they could just sell you a file that you flashed onto your BIOS in place of the free BIOS upgrade you could get from your manufacturer.
-Which was always less capable.

 A MR BIOS would overcome hard drive size limitations, weird compatibility issues, and allow you to adjust cache and memory timing settings.
 Tom’s Hardware didn’t talk about it as far as I recall, but early long-gone tech sites that competed with it sometimes did.
 You paid money for it, but if you wanted the fastest machine possible, a MR BIOS could put you over the edge.
 Some obscure setting might let you adjust things that let you overclock more successfully.
 Or if you were lucky, you might be able to tune some settings to get just a touch more speed out of a successful overclock.

 It also added capabilities that were sometimes rare in other BIOSes, such as support for four floppy drives, support for 2.88MB floppies, and custom IDE drive types.
+This freed you from the IBM defaults, limited to 14 or 22 drive types.
+As drive sizes increased, this capability became increasingly important.

 Who bought them?